-For the next two or three weeks, Mrs. Herbert P. Greenergo Burns Street, executive secretary of the Gardens Corporation, will be at the Hays Sanitarium, 203 West 70th Street, where she was operated upon last Saturday.
-Her condition is most satisfactory.
+For the next two or three weeks, Mrs. Herbert P. Green, 296 Burns Street, executive secretary of the Gardens Corporation, will be at the Hays Sanitarium, 203 West 70th Street, where she was operated upon last Saturday.
+Her condition

-Mr. and Mrs. Arthur N. Penn, Shorthill Road, will sall Oct.
+Mr. and Mrs. Arthur N. Penn, Shorthill Road, will sail Oct.
 18 for Havana, from which point they will go to Vera Cruz and Mexico City.
-They will return home before Christmas.
+They will return home before

+Christmas.

-Major and Mrs. White, Ingram Street, have returned from their cabin in South Eliot, Me., where they have spent the summer.
+Major and Mrs. White, Ingram Street, have returned from their cabin in South Eliot, Me., where they have spent the

 Mr. and Mrs. M. S. Borland, 191 Greenway North, who have bought the Stokes house, are abroad.
+Mrs. Augustine J. Wilson and her daughter, Miss Gertrude,

-Mrs. Augustine J. Wilson and her daughter, Miss Gertrude, Ascan Avenue, who have been abroad since July, are expected home this month.
+Mrs. Augustine J. Wilson and her daughter, Miss Gertride, Ascan Avenue, who have been abroad since July, are expected home this month.

-expected home this month.
 Mr. and Mrs. Gardner Osborn and their two little girls moved last Wednesday from their home, 40 Slocum Crescent to 27 Ivy Close, the house which they recently purchased.

-Mr. and Mrs. Niels F. Holch and children, Ascan Avenue, have returned home, after a summer spent at Hoersholm.
+Mr. and Mrs. Niels F. Holch and children, Ascan Avenue, have returned home, after a summer spent at Hoersholm,

 Denmark.

 Miss Harriet Devoe and her little adopted daughter have enjoyed the summer in the Lyman Beecher Stowe home, Greenway South and Union Turnpike.
 On Oct.
-15 they will more back to their home, 59 Park Avenue.
+15 they will move back to their home, 59 Park Avenue.

-Mr. and Mrs. Stowe and David and Robin, after a summer a Stockbridge and a trip across the continent, will return to their home Oct.
-15. Mr. and Mrs. D. McKenzie and children, of Kelvin Street.
+Mr. and Mrs. Stowe and David and Robin, after a summer at Stockbridge and a trip across the continent, will return to their home Oct.
+15.

-Mr. and Mrs. D. McKenzie and children, of Kelvin Street, have returned from their summer home on Great Peconic Bay, Mattituck, L. I.
+Mr. and Mrs. D. McKenzie and children, of Kelvin Street,

+have returned from their summer home on Great Peconic Bay.
+Mattituck, L. I.

-The Sage Foundation Homes Co. announces the following sales: H. P. Reed, of New York, has bought the house at 10,028 Stratford Street; J. T. Warnoch, of Brooklyn, is the recent purchaser of the house at 10,039 Stratford Street I. Donelley, of New York, has taken title to 10,043 Stratford Street.
+The Sage Foundation Homes Co. announces the following sales: H. P. Reed, of New York, has bought the house at 10,028 Stratford Street; J. T. Warnoch, of Brooklyn, is the recent purchaser of the house at 10,039 Stratford Street; I. Donelley, of New York, has taken title to 10,043 Stratford Street.

 R. L. Conklin has rented his house at 10,019 Stratford Street to Mr. Curry, of New York.
-Mr. and Mrs. F. M. Knowles, for many years residents of

-Mr. and Mrs. F. M. Knowles. for many years residents of the Gardens and active in organization work here, have moved into New York for the coming year.
+Mr. and Mrs. F. M. Knowles, for many years residents of the Gardens and active in organization work here, have moved into New York for the coming year.